College Entrance Exams

 Like the SAT, the ACT should be first taken in the spring of your junior year which leaves you the opportunity to improve your score before you apply for colleges in the fall of your senior year.
 The ACT includes English, math, reading and science.
 The ACT Plus Writing also adds a 30-minute writing test.
 Make sure to find out if the colleges you’re applying for require a writing test.
 Find out about signing up for the ACT and what’s included on the test at the ACT homepage.

 The Aspire tests, created by the ACT, contains subject-area tests in English, reading, math, science and writing for grades 3-10.
 Benchmarks help determine whether students are on track in these subjects.
 Read more from the ACT Aspire website.

 The PSAT, or officially the PSAT/National Merit Scholarship Qualifying Test (NMSQT), prepares you for the SAT with reading, writing and math.
 Other great benefits include being automatically registered to win a National Merit Scholarship based on your scores (if you take the test as a junior), helping your counselor identify your Advanced Placement (AP) potential and being able to access the College Board’s My College QuickStart college and career planning kit.
 Push yourself to take the PSAT during your sophomore year—you’ll be thankful for the experience later on when it comes time to take the SAT.
 Plus, the PSAT is free for sophomores in the state of Indiana!
 Learn more at the College Board’s PSAT site.

 ReadiStep is a college preparation test taken in middle school.
-It’s aligned with Indiana’s Common Core standards as well as with the SAT college entrance exam.
+It’s aligned with the SAT college entrance exam.

 Workforce Preparation Tests